NTU-SCSE/Version-Control-Framework-for-Distributed-Transcript-Editing/README.md

 1. Download source
 2. Install dependencies: `$ pip install -r requirements.txt`

-2. Start admin site: `$ python manage.py runserver`
+## Prerequisite Checklist

+### Admin

+#### Preparing Git

+First, make sure you have an available Git hosting, such as GitHub, BitBucket, your own GitLab server, or your company's repository hosting.

+Second, make sure you have set up SSH for Git so that you can successfully access remote SSH URLs from command line.

+#### Choose a Local Workspace ("Source" Folder)

+Choose a directory on your local computer as the "source", where you store the audio/video and transcript file pairs.

+For example, `"~/Documents/source"` on Mac.
+From now, we will denote the absolute path of the source folder as `[path_to_source]`

 ## User Guide

 ### Admin

-#### Preparing Git

-Make sure you have an available Git hosting, such as GitHub, BitBucket, your own GitLab server, or your company's repository hosting.
+#### Start Admin Site

+`$ python manage.py runserver`

-#### Create Super User
+#### Create Super User (Admin)

 If there is no super user in the system yet, create one using the following command: